-to the OCSA portal for the Visual Arts Conservatory 2020-2021
+WELCOME to the OCSA portal for the Visual Arts Conservatory

-From the very beginning of this year 2020-2021 (actually the end of 2019-2020), we knew moving forward was going to be an unpredictable and challenging learning experience.
-So far we have survived the 2020 Fall semester through the sheer will power and very hard work on the part of our administration, staff, teachers, parents and students.
+From the very beginning of last year 2020-2021 (actually the end of 2019), we knew moving forward was going to be an unpredictable and challenging learning experience.
+So far we have survived the 2020-2021 and 2021-2022 Fall and Spring semesters through the sheer will power and very hard work on the part of our administration, staff, teachers, parents and students.

-And now in this 2021 Spring semester we have several exciting events and lots of Art Exhibits to showcase our Talented Students.
-As with most things, many of these will be online virtual events.
+Looking back in the 2022 Spring semester, we had several exciting events and lots of Art Exhibits to showcase our Talented Students.
+As with most things, many of these were online virtual events.

 On this page we will be posting highlights, events, and opportunities so that you can be better connected and help support the VA Conservatory here at Orange County School of the Arts.